vstoppe/nextcloud/Readme.md

 # !Setup

-Percona needs to get write permission for it's folders manually.
-After powering up the services the first time the db crashes by a lack of write permissions.
-This has to be solved:
+Nextcloud needs to get write permission to some folders manually.
+The setup.sh takes care of it.

 `source myhostname.env`
-`mkdir -p $DATA/$SERVICE/mysql/lib $DATA/$SERVICE/mysql/log `
+`./setup.sh`
-`chown -R 999 $DATA/$SERVICE/mysql`
+`docker-compse up